kubermatic/docs/hack/README.md

 * Updates all references to point to the versioned copies
 * Adds the new product version to `data/products.yaml` to make it selectable in the rendered page
 * For `kubermatic` only:
-    * Updates the components version table based on a working copy of the `kubermatic/kubermatic` repository at `../kubermatic`
+    * Updates the components version table based on a working copy of the `kubermatic/kubermatic` repository

 ### Requirements